Life on the Loop

 How do the Captain and Admiral argue?
 Or settle arguments?
 If slamming doors is part of the process, you’ll at least need a boat with doors.
 And if you want the Grandchildren on board, you may have to invite their parents too.
 You’ll need a bigger boat, even if the Captain and Admiral don’t snore.

 Your boat will undoubtedly be smaller than anything you’ve lived in before.
 How much ‘stuff’ makes a boat feel like home?
 Probably not as much as you think.
 Most Loopers will admit they lugged more than they needed.
-Big screen TVs, full size refrigerators, lounge chairs, air conditioning, queen size beds and showers all take space.
+Big screen TVs, full size refrigerators, washers and dryers, lounge chairs, air conditioning, queen size beds may push you into a bigger boat than you need or want.
 They take maintenance too, but that’s another story.

 The favored boat design for Looping are trawlers, specifically designed for long distance cruising with a galley (kitchen), saloon (living room), one or more staterooms (bedroom) and head(s) (bathroom).
 They’re generally in the 32’ to 46’ range.
 Trawlers are probably 60-70% of the annual Great Loop fleet, but you see every type and size boat on the Loop, including sail boats, demasted for at least part of the trip.